BioDivHealth/climate_meta/README.md

-# Title: Sensitivity to climate change is widespread across zoonotic diseases
+# Title: Climate sensitivity in zoonotic diseases: temperature impacts on vector-borne diseases highlighted in global assessment

 ------------------------------------------------------------------------